libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/IntroCluster/IntroCluster.rst

 Introduction to Cluster
 =======================

-**Definition**: "A cluster is a type of parallel or distributed processing system, which consists of a collection of interconnected stand-alone computers cooperatively working together as a single, integrated computing resource." - by R. Buyya
+**Definition**: "A cluster is a type of parallel or distributed processing system, which consists of a collection of interconnected stand-alone computers cooperatively working together as a single, integrated computing resource." - by Rajkumar Buyya

 A cluster is usually a linux-based operating system.
-A cluster has four major parts:
+Basically, a cluster has four major parts:

 	- Network:
 		- Provides communications between nodes, server, and gateway.